-Sesamum plants are a genus of half hardy annual herbs that reach from 30 to 90 cm in height.
+Sesamum plants are a genus of half hardy annual herbs.
+They can reach from 30 to 90 cm (1 to 3 feet) in height.

 Some of the common names for members of the Sesamum genus include Sesame and Benne.